abhiskp/FGSM-White-Box-Evasion-Attack/README.md

 🔑 Key Security & ML Concepts

-Model Integrity: The core security risk tested.
+- Model Integrity: The core security risk tested.
 We prove a model cannot be trusted when faced with adversarial input.

-White-Box Attack: The attacker has full knowledge of the model's parameters ($\boldsymbol{\theta}$) and architecture.
+- White-Box Attack: The attacker has full knowledge of the model's parameters ($\boldsymbol{\theta}$) and architecture.

-FGSM (Fast Gradient Sign Method): An efficient, single-step attack that exploits the model's gradient for perturbation generation.
+- FGSM (Fast Gradient Sign Method): An efficient, single-step attack that exploits the model's gradient for perturbation generation.

-Adversarial Examples: Inputs that are imperceptible to humans but cause erroneous predictions in AI models.
+- Adversarial Examples: Inputs that are imperceptible to humans but cause erroneous predictions in AI models.

-🔬 Methodology: The Attack Formula
+🔬 The Attack Formula

 The FGSM relies on calculating the gradient of the loss function $J$ with respect to the input image $\mathbf{x}$, then adding a small perturbation ($\epsilon$) in the direction that maximizes that loss.